-Hear Our Shelties Talk and Sing
+Hear Our Shelties Talk

 "Sheltie talk" is just about any noise a Sheltie makes that isn't a bark or a whine.
 It is, without question, completely adorable.

 Shetland Sheepdogs have a reputation for barking to alert their owners to potential intruders.
 This innate habit is why they make excellent watchdogs.
-But they can also be trained to be obedient, quiet dogs or just give a few short warning barks instead.
+But they can also be trained to be obedient, quieter dogs or just give a few short warning barks instead.

 However, besides watchdog barking, Shelties also engage in a lot of hilarious dog talk.
 They can make strange and beautiful noises that to us sound like they are singing.
-In fact, most other dog breeds seem just too quiet in comparison!
+In fact, most other dog breeds seem just too quiet in comparison.

 Piper's Sheltie Talk